What Is a Sublease Agreement?

-Subletting a sponsor-owned apartment is much easier.
-Typically, the sponsor, (or developer), of a co-op building, will have many exclusive rights when it comes to an apartment that it still owns, including but not limited to not requiring board approval to rent the apartment.
-While a rental application is still required, you will still find the process to be much easier than if you were renting a standard co-op apartment.
-As always, sponsor-owned apartments are still bound to all New York City Rental laws, including the Airbnb laws which prohibit renting out apartments for less than 30 days.
+Subletting a sponsor-owned apartment is much simpler.
+Typically, the sponsor (or developer), of a co-op building, will have many exclusive rights when it comes to an apartment that it still owns, including but not limited to not requiring board approval to rent the apartment.
+While a rental application is still needed, you will still find the process to be much easier than if you were renting a standard co-op apartment.
+As always, sponsor-owned apartments are still bound to all New York City Rental laws, including the Airbnb laws, which prohibit renting out apartments for less than 30 days.

 When renting out a rent-regulated apartment, you cannot charge your subtenant more than your current rent unless you are subletting a furnished apartment.
 In that event, you can charge a 10% surcharge.
 If you overcharge your subtenant, the subtenant can use the law protecting rent-stabilized tenants against overcharges.
 The subtenant might win damages of three times the overcharge, attorney’s fees, and interest on the overcharge.

 Moreover, if you are sublessee to a rent-regulated apartment, it’s possible you can become a victim of what’s called an “illusory tenancy” perpetrated by the landlord.
 An illusory tenancy is an illegal tactic used by some greedy landlords, and some tenant, whose primary goal is to receive additional profits on a rent-regulated apartment, by collecting higher than the legal, regulated rent.
 For example, the legal, regulated rent for an apartment is $1,000.00, but the landlord (or the tenant of record) sublets the apartment to you for $1,800.00.
 That means that the tenant of record and/or the landlord are receiving an $800 profit off you, illegally.